 where $agh(S_i)=i$.
-This is one of our main results in this paper.
+This is one of the main results of this paper.
 The obtained action $S$ contains all orders in $g$, and BRST-invariant $\delta_B^g S=(S,S)=0$.
-It is not likely that $S$ and $S^0$ are related each other by a field redefinition as long as we examined.
+It is not likely that $S$ and $S^0$ are related to each other by a field redefinition as far as we can tell.

 We have obtained BRST-invariant action of interacting gauge fields by using the BRST-antifield formalism.
 Here we examine the gauge invariance of the action $S_0$.
 The gauge transformation can be extracted from the BRST transformation $\delta_B^g X=(X,S)$.
-We find that the gauge transformation with a rank-$(s-1)$ parameter $\xib$ remains unchanged
+We find that the gauge transformation with a rank-$(s-1)$ parameter $\xib$ remains unchanged,